 Prior to this assignment, Kim served as the Director for the Personnel Security Division (PSD) in the FEMA Office of the Chief Security Officer (OCSO).
 In this position, she managed the administration of the FEMA Personnel Security, Suitability and Fitness Program.
 Kim joined FEMA OCSO in September 2016, but her federal career spans over thirty years.
-She also served as Personnel Security Chief at the Department of Treasury; and Personnel Security Deputy Chief at the Transportation Security Administration; beginning her Personnel Security career in the Department of Defense, Defense Office of Hearings and Appeals in 2000.
+She has over twenty years of security experience; having served as Personnel Security Chief at the Department of Treasury; and Personnel Security Deputy Chief at the Transportation Security Administration; beginning her Personnel Security career in the Department of Defense, Defense Office of Hearings and Appeals in 2000.

 Professional accomplishments include providing oversight in maturing the Security Community of Practice, guiding the development of the OCSO Strategic Implementation Plan and implementing process improvement strategies for Personnel Security processing to ensure agency compliance with the Intelligence Reform and Terrorism Prevention Act (IRTPA).
 Kim oversaw the FEMA PSD operations during the 2017 Hurricane season in which the organization processed over 95,000 cases within a 3-month period.
 She mostly enjoys the opportunity to mentor future leaders.